lingthio/adobe_sign_api/README.rst

 - Take note of ``Client ID`` and ``Client Secret``.
 - ``Redirect URI``: ``https://localhost:5000/adobe_sign/oauth_redirect``

-    - This must start with ``https`` and must be served by our Example web application.
+    - This must start with ``https`` and must be served by our web application.

 - Enable the appropriate ``Enabled Scopes``: